Lightnet/threenextreact/README.md

 ## Created By: Lightnet

 ## Stage Dev:
-- Idea
+- Idea / Prototyping
-- Prototyping
+- Work in progress
-- Unstable builds.
+- Stable build.
-- Reworking the React Three Editor setup.
+- Reworked the React Three Editor.
+- A lot of files changes that still need work on.
+- components/three <- stable (three editor)
+- components/editor <- will be remove later. (three editor)
+- Tested simple Physics box and plane.

 ## Information:
   Work in progress builds and testing ideas.